Songkhla: Getting There

 Planes

-Hat Yai is home to an international airport with connections to Kuala Lumpur and Singapore as well as Bangkok and Phuket in Thailand.
+Hat Yai is home to an international airport with connections to Kuala Lumpur and Singapore as well as Bangkok and Chiang Mai in Thailand.
 There are around a dozen flights a day between Bangkok and Hat Yai.
-Most flights are operated by the national carrier Thai Airways, but budget carriers Nok Air and Air Asia also serve the province.
+Flights are operated by the national carrier Thai Airways, budget carriers Nok Air and Air Asia.

 Trains